justin2004/weblog/DRAFTS/troubleshooting/README.md

-Unlike in the F-16 world, I often don't see a corresponding transition (from preplanned telemetry to ad hoc telemetry) in the software world.
+Unlike in the F-16 world, I frequently don't see a move along the access spectrum (from preplanned telemetry to ad hoc telemetry) in the software world.
 I would expect a tool/technique and access transition to take place in the software world but it doesn't.
 In the F-16 world, the lack of transition would be like watching the maintenance team get in the cockpit, look at the system caution and warning lights, and look at the few dozen analog gauges in an attempt to diagnose the problem using only the pilot's monitoring tools.